 The SM&NC offers fun, hands-on exploration of the world.
-Whether it's art, farm, science, nature, or history, we have it all.
+Whether it's art, farm, astronomy, science, nature, or history, we have it all.

 For schools, learning pods, and homeschool groups that are looking for on-site field trips, we have availability!
 With our great outdoor classrooms and spaces available, we can adjust many of our programs to small-group experiences.
 Spend your school day on site at the SM&NC and have parents pick up and drop off for transportation ease!
 Please e-mail lmonachelli@stamfordmuseum.org for more information.